grants program guidelines

-Capacity building: organizational initiatives that focus on building infrastructure to support an organization’s long-term growth and development to better fulfill its mission (e.g. strategic plans, racial equity audits and training, board and/or staff development, technology upgrades, revenue-generating staff positions).
+Capacity building: Organizational initiatives that focus on building infrastructure to support an organization’s long-term growth and development to better fulfill its mission (e.g. strategic plans, board development, software upgrades, racial equity audits, revenue-generating staff positions).

-Program: continuing improvements to proven programs or projects that strengthen an organization’s ability to fulfill its mission and show long-term impact, new initiatives, pilot projects, bridge funding, and capstone funding.
+Program: Continuing improvements to proven programs or projects, new initiatives, pilot projects, bridge funding, and capstone funding to show long-term impact.
 We encourage collaboration.

-We request proposals that address one or more of the Foundation’s three external strategic goals, as listed above, representing any aspect of the Evanston community including, but not limited to: arts and culture, basic human needs, community development, early childhood education/early learning, education, environment, family support/counseling, health, housing, seniors, workforce development, or youth.
+We request proposals that address one or more of the Foundation’s three external strategic goals, as listed above, representing any aspect of the Evanston community.
 We have particular interest in work that advances the long-term sustainability of organizations and community efforts.

 process and funding parameters

-• The first step is to submit a brief Letter of Inquiry by January 15, 2019 at 11:59pm.
+• The first step is to submit a Letter of Inquiry by Tuesday, January 14, 2020 at 11:59pm.
 Access the complete guidelines for submitting a Letter of Inquiry for program and capacity building grant requests.

-After review, selected organizations will be invited February 11 to submit a full proposal (see requirements) by February 20 at 11:59pm.
+After review, Selected organizations will be invited by January 31 to submit a full proposal (see requirements) by February 18 at 11:59pm.
 Proposals are submitted online using GLM.
-Grantees will be chosen and informed in late May.
+Grantees will be chosen and informed by May 22.

-Each proposal submitted to ECF is carefully screened and reviewed by a committee made up of community representatives and board members.
+Each proposal submitted to ECF is carefully screened and reviewed by a committee made up of community members.
 Proposals are assessed according to the following criteria:

 1. ECF Strategic Plan: To what degree does the grant request further ECF’s strategic goals?